 About the class:

 The emphasis is on dancing for enjoyment.
-It really is great fun and well worth a try - just come along any Tuesday night at around 8pm.
+It really is great fun and well worth a try - just come along and give it a try.
 Most people turn up on their own, but if you can convince others to come along with you, so much the better - the more, the merrier!
-Most people get great enjoyment of of it, but, if you decide it's not for you, there is no obligation whatsoever to come back.
+Most people get great enjoyment of of it, but, if you decide it's not for you, there's no obligation whatsoever to stay, or return.
 So, there's a lot to gain and very little to lose.

 Above all else, the primary objective is to have fun!

 Beginners and experienced dancers are welcome at any time.

 It is not necessary to book in advance, just come along.